Logiqx/gps-details/docs/articles/9-garmin/README.md

 ### Related Watches

-The quatix 7 (Solar and Pro) and tactix 7 (AMOLED) are essentially the same as the fēnix 7 Pro and epix Pro, but they have not been discounted in the same way.
+The quatix 7 (Solar and Pro) and tactix 7 (AMOLED) are almost identical to the fēnix 7 Pro and epix Pro, but they have not been discounted to the same degree as the various fēnix 7 and epix models.

-The fēnix 8 is more suitable for scuba diving, adds voice command and a new interface but carries a hefty price tag.
-Likewise for the tactix 8 and maybe the (yet to be released) quatix 8.
+If your budget stretches to the fēnix 8, it would more suitable for scuba diving.
+It also adds voice commands and new software / user interface but it carries a hefty price tag, exceeding £850.
+The same is true for the tactix 8 and probably applies to the forthcoming quatix 8.

-The Enduro 2 and Enduro 3 are akin to the fēnix 7X - Sapphire Solar but with longer battery life.
-The Enduro 3 also has the newer software interface like the fēnix 8.
+The Enduro 2 and Enduro 3 are akin to the fēnix 7X - Sapphire Solar, but aimed at ultra-runners and providing a much longer battery life.
+The Enduro 3 also has the newer software / user interface of the fēnix 8.

-The Forerunner 275 and 975 is expected to be released in the near future (maybe in May 2025), which will no doubt mean the Forerunner 265 and 965 being discounted.
+The Forerunner 275 and 975 are likely to be released in the near future (perhaps in May 2025), which will likely mean the Forerunner 265 and 965 become discounted and popular choices.